Independence of the Seas

 Independence of the Seas is a Freedom-class cruise ship operated by Royal Caribbean International.
 The 15-deck ship was built in the Aker Finnyards Turku Shipyard, Finland.
-At 154,407 GT, she joined Freedom of the Seas and Liberty of the Seas as the largest cruise ships and passenger vessels then built.
+At 154,407 GT, she joined Freedom of the Seas and Liberty of the Seas as the largest cruise ships and passenger vessels when built.
 She is 1112 ft long, and typically cruises at 21.6 kn.

 Independence of the Seas is the third of the Freedom-class vessels.
 In October 2009, Oasis of the Seas, the first ship in the Oasis class, displaced the Freedom class as the world's largest passenger ship.

 Areas of operation

 Independence of the Seas has operated from ports in Europe and North America.

-The ship was christened on April 30, 2008 during a ceremony in Southampton by its godmother, Elizabeth Hill of Chesterfield, the founder of a children's disability charity.
+The ship was christened on April 30, 2008, during a ceremony in Southampton by its godmother, Elizabeth Hill of Chesterfield, the founder of a children's disability charity.

 Facilities

 Independence of the Seas facilities include an interactive water park, a dedicated water area for small children, and whirlpools which extend from the ship's sides.
 There is also a two-story theater, seating 1,200, an ice-skating rink and a complete conference center.
 On the Sports Deck, there is a rock climbing wall, the first ever trampolines at sea, a basketball/football court, water slides, and a FlowRider for surfing.

 The ship underwent an extensive dry dock refurbishment in April 2018: additional cabins were added, as well as the first trampoline park at sea, laser tag, water slides and an escape room designed in collaboration with Puzzle Break.

 This ship hosts the annual 70000 Tons of Metal music festival.